 - Records that were updated after – will only export records updated after the date specified.

 Background: Openprise has built-in intelligence to reduce redundant work when exporting data.
-When this box is unchecked, Openprise checks each record selected by the task's filter to see if the target data attributes have been modified, and only exports those records, and attributes within the records, that have been changed.
-For example, if the email field has been cleaned, and the clean result is the same as the original value, Openprise will omit updating the email field when exporting.
-Typically, this box can remain unchecked for efficiency in processing.
-If you find that the job running this task does not update your data target as expected, try checking the box and re-running the job.
+When this box is unchecked, Openprise checks each record selected by the task's filter to see if any target data attributes have been modified, and only exports those records that have been changed.
+For example, if the email field has been cleaned, and the clean result is the same as the original value, and that is the only field being exported, Openprise will omit updating that record if the box is unchecked.
+However, this checking does not always produce the desired results, so Best Practice is to check this box.
+Please check with your CSM for a detailed explanation of when this box can remain unchecked.

 - From – fields from job to upload